stressedplants/labwebsite/index.md

 # Highlights

 {% capture text %}
 Here is our latest research.
+Stay tuned for soon-to-be released projects related to single plant-omics, developmental instability, response to photoperiod, and responses to natural sunrises.

 {%
   include link.html